oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## OAuth Authorization Server Metadata Registration

-This specification requests registration of the following values in the IANA "OAuth Authorization Server Metadata" registry of {{IANA.OAuth.Params}} established by [RFC8414].
+This specification requests registration of the following values in the IANA "OAuth Authorization Server Metadata" registry of {{IANA.OAuth.Params}} established by {{RFC8414}}.

 * Metadata Name: client_attestation_signing_alg_values_supported
-* Metadata Description: JSON array containing a list of algorithms supported by the authorization server for client attestation signing
+* Metadata Description: JSON array containing a list of the JWS signing algorithms supported by the authorization server for the signature on the Client Attestation JWT.
 * Change Controller: IETF
 * Reference: [](#checking-http-requests-with-client-attestations) of this specification

 * Metadata Name: client_attestation_pop_signing_alg_values_supported
-* Metadata Description: JSON array containing a list of algorithms supported by the authorization server for client attestation proof of possession signing
+* Metadata Description: JSON array containing a list of the JWS signing algorithms supported by the authorization server for the signature on the Client Attestation PoP JWT.
 * Change Controller: IETF
 * Reference: this specification